 Dogs aren’t allowed on this Hampshire walk, so you’re free to wander without the threat of dog poo – yay!

 Walking along the Southsea Coast is definitely one of my favourite Hampshire walks.
 You can start and finish where you like, but you can’t really go wrong because you can just follow the sea.

 Walking by the sea is one of the best ways to safeguard your winter wellbeing.

 If you are wondering where to start I’d suggest Southsea Marina – free parking and a pretty beginning.
 Then you can wander along the south coast, all the way to Old Portsmouth.
 It is about five miles away but there are plenty of great things to see along the way.

-Enjoy Southsea Pier, Clarence Pier, the D-Day Story Museum, and some incredible views to the Isle of Wight.
+Enjoy Southsea Pier, Clarence Pier – two of the best piers in England – the D-Day Story Museum, and some incredible views to the Isle of Wight.
 I just like watching the boats and hovercrafts coming in to be honest.
 And if you can’t be bothered to walk back – Ubers are cheap here!